ericmedvet/slides/advanced-programming-2020/11-interface.md

 ## When to use interfaces?

-Key motivation:
-- define something that can perform some operations, without describing how they have to be performed
+Key motivation: define something that can perform some operations, without describing how they have to be performed
+- **abstraction**
+- reduced complexity

 ```java
 public interface Listener {